Patchboyz drywall repair ottawa logo

 While not as clear, there are also major penalties for homeowners failing to let a contractor know that there is asbestos on site.

-This is why PatchBoyz will sometimes require a test before performing work on your home.
+This is why PatchBoyz will sometimes require a test before performing Ottawa stipple removal or other work on your home.

 If you have any questions, please don’t hesitate to contact us.
 PatchBoyz loves Geeking out on this stuff.